 the first time you avoid a higher costing service

-Cost Benefits After Establishing with a Primary Care Provider
+7 Benefits of Having a Primary Care Provider

 a.
-Many primary care providers (PCPs) can/will effectively treat multiple kinds of problems.
+Many primary care providers (PCPs) can/will effectively treat multiple problems.

-2. If your need is urgent, but not emergent (you do not need to be seen in an emergency room but soon), many clinics will do everything they can to get you into a provider!
+2. If your need is urgent but not emergent (you do not need to be seen in an emergency room, but you should be seen soon), many clinics will do everything they can to get you into a provider.

 Service (aka Your Time) Benefits After Establishing with a Primary Care Provider

-There are the great service advantages of having a PCP, for example:
+There are excellent service advantages of having a PCP, for example: